 But how will you possibly cover everything?
 The obvious option would be to go on some Prague tours, and experience the city with the help of knowledgeable locals.

-But of course, as with every European city, there are so many tours in Prague being advertised that it’s hard to know which ones are worth taking and which ones are just tourist traps.
+But of course there are so many tours in Prague that it’s hard to know which ones are worth taking.
 To help you out, we’ve picked a few recommendations for the best tours in Prague you can find.

 Prague has been our home base for almost 3 years now, and we consider ourselves pretty well versed in the city.
 We’ve written many thousands of words helping people explore the city we have fallen in love with, and in this article we want to help you guys choose the very best tour in Prague to help you experience a part of the city you are most interested in.